stlab/better-code/better-code/src/chapter-3-errors.md

 ### When Propagation Stops

-Code that stops upward propagation of an error and continues to run has one fundamental obligation: to discard any partially-mutated state that can affect on the future behavior of your code (that excludes log files, for example).
+Code that stops propagation of an error and continues has one fundamental obligation: to discard any partially-mutated state that can affect the behavior of your code (which excludes log files, for example).
 In general, this state is completely unspecified and there's no other valid thing you can do with it.
 Use of a partially mutated instance other than for deinitialization is a bug.